dpbenalcazar/SiamIris-v1/README.md

 # SiamIris-v1
-This is the repository of the research work: **SiamIris: An Open Source Siamese Network for Iris Recognition**.
+This is the repository of the research work: **On the Feasibility to Create  Iris Periocular Morphed Images.**.

 - IEEE version of the paper is available here (upon approval)
 - ArXiv version can be found here (upon submission)